nus-cs2103/website-base/admin/project-scope.md

 * **The objective is to showcase your ability to write the two types of documentation.** If the documentation for your features is not enough to meet that objective, or does not reach the following minimal requirement, you can make up the shortfall by documenting 'proposed' features and alternative designs/implementations.
   * Contribution to the user guide: 1 page
   * Contribution to the developer guide: 3 pages
 * You are expected to ==showcase your ability to use the various UML diagrams (at least 2 types)==.
-As mentioned in the previous point, if the documentation of your features doesn't give you enough opportunities to do so %%e.g., your features only required minor updates to existing diagrams%%, you are expected to create those opportunities yourself by documenting proposed features or alternative designs.
+As mentioned in the previous point, if the documentation of your features doesn't give you enough opportunities to do so %%e.g., your features only required minor updates to existing diagrams%%, you are expected to create those opportunities yourself by documenting _proposed_ features or _alternative_ designs.
 Evaluators will not be able to give you marks unless there is sufficient evidence of your documentation skills.
-* You are recommended to, but not required to, update all existing AB3 documentation to match your product.
-However, all diagrams that are included in the part of documentation claimed as done by you should be updated to match the current product.
+* You are required to update the entire UG and DG to match your product.
+However, there is no need to update other documents such as tutorials that are AB3 specific.

 ##### [Individual] Expectations on Testing